BQSKit/bqskit/docs/guides/usegpus.md

 }
 ```

-Finaly, the script chekcs if GPUs are not needed, it spwans the manager with its default behaviour, else suing the "-x" argument, it indicates to the manager to wait for connecting workers.
+Finally, the script checks if GPUs are not needed, it spawns the manager with its default behavior, else using the "-x" argument, it indicates to the manager to wait for connecting workers.
 ```bash
 if [ $amount_of_gpus -eq 0 ]; then
     echo "Will run manager on node $node_id with n args of $amount_of_workers_per_gpu"